sdrdis/iarpa/README.md

 This code relies heavily on the [NASA Ames Stereo Pipeline](https://ti.arc.nasa.gov/tech/asr/intelligent-robotics/ngt/stereo/).
 It has been directly included in this repository (in the `lib_exec/StereoPipeline` folder) for ease of installation.

-It also rely on the sample code provided during the contest that can be found in the `installation/installation_scripts` folder.
+It also relies on the sample code provided during the contest that can be found in the `installation/installation_scripts` folder.

 Requirements
 ------------

 This code has been tested on Ubuntu 14.04 LTS.
 It probably works on Linux and Unix operating system.
 It *might* work on Windows, with some changes: replacing the StereoPipeline folder, changing the installation script...

+With the images and KML files provided in the [IARPA Challenge](https://www.iarpa.gov/challenges/3dchallenge.html), maximum memory usage is about 2-3GB.

 How to install
 --------------